Banking FAQ

 -

-Automatic Payment Vendors: Vendors who require payments to be processed as soon as a retailer receives an invoice.
+Automatic Payment Vendors: Vendors who require payments to be processed based on the invoice's due date and terms.

 -

-Alcohol vendors always require automatic payment, including for non-alcohol products.
+Alcohol vendors always require automatic payment, even for non-alcohol products.

 -